-- The important milestones in my life (personal events in your life)

-- What languages do you speak?

-- Is fast food healthy?

 - Where do you go shopping?

 - Let's go out!

+- How do you spend your weekends?

 - Do you live in the city or the country?

-As part of the Western Australian Curriculum Framework, the Languages learning area has a focus on the following outcomes:
+As part of the Western Australian Curriculum the Languages learning area has a focus on the following outcomes: